stewbag11/cheyenne_county_website/README.md

 - Performant
 - Regular development version and minified production version
 - Overall thoughtful and detailed design throughout
-- Create README for Marcy to make any and all edits
+- Create README for client to make any and all edits